 Black Sunday: The Story of Sausio 13

-Albert Magnoli continues to write screenplays for Dark Harbor Pictures and work on various projects including: Captain Blood, Johnny Blackout, and The Unknown Wife.
+Albert Magnoli continues to write screenplays for Dark Harbor Pictures and work on various projects including: Captain Blood, Johnny Blackout, Vanished, and Heavy Shadows.

 He is currently writing a Television Show titled Mob Bros.
 Inc.